Briefing · 29/04/2026

 Google owns a huge amount of the productivity surface: Gmail, Drive, Docs, Sheets, Slides, Calendar, Meet, and search-adjacent research workflows.
 NotebookLM strengthens the source-grounded side of that stack by giving users a place to work directly with source collections.

-That makes Gemini and NotebookLM especially compelling when the job is to synthesize, explain, transform, or produce artifacts from existing documents.
+That makes Gemini and NotebookLM especially compelling when the job is to synthesize, explain, or produce artifacts from existing documents.

 The risk is ecosystem dependency and availability.
 The strongest features often depend on account type, plan tier, rollout status, and whether your work already lives inside Google.